-4.3 Tree files
+5.4 Tree files

 Although the learning phase in TiMBL is relatively fast, it can sometimes be useful to store the internal representation of the data set for even faster subsequent retrieval.
-In TiMBL, the data set is stored internally in a tree structure (see Section 3.2).
-When using MBL, this tree representation contains all the training cases as full paths in the tree.
+In TiMBL, the data set is stored internally in a tree structure (see Section 4.2).
+When using IB1, this tree representation contains all the training cases as full paths in the tree.
 When using IGTREE, unambiguous paths in the tree are pruned before it is used for classification or written to file.
 In either tree, the arcs represent feature-values and nodes contain class (frequency distribution) information.
 The features are in the same order throughout the tree.
-This order is either determined by memory-size considerations in MBL, or by feature relevance in IGTREE.
+This order is either determined by memory-size considerations in IB1, or by feature relevance in IGTREE.
 It can explicitly be manipulated using the -T option.

 We strongly advise to refrain from manually editing the tree file.
 However, the syntax of the tree file is as follows.
-After a header consisting of information about the algorithm and the feature-ordering (the permutation from the order in the data file to the order in the tree) the tree's nodes and arcs are given in non-indented bracket notation.
+After a header consisting of information about the status of the tree, the feature-ordering (the permutation from the order in the data file to the order in the tree), and the presence of numeric features3 the tree's nodes and arcs are given in non-indented bracket notation.